-Prete joined Pratt & Whitney in 1988 and since then has held positions of increasing responsibility in Engineering and Customer Service.
-Among his leadership roles, he served as chief engineer for Operational Military Engines, director for Global Services Engineering and chief engineer of Hot Section Engineering.
-While supporting the Military Engines business unit, Prete received the William G. Chamberlain Award for outstanding military customer service in leading the F100 and J52 engineering organizations.
+Tom's many leadership roles include chief engineer for Operational Military Engines, director for Global Services Engineering and chief engineer of Hot Section Engineering.
+While supporting the Military Engines business unit, Tom received the William G. Chamberlain Award for outstanding military customer service in leading the F100 and J52 engineering organizations.

-In 2008, he was inducted into the University of Connecticut School of Engineering Academy of Distinguished Engineers, reserved for alumni who have consistently demonstrated professional achievements and advanced the quality and reputation of the School of Engineering.
-Prete also serves on the University of Connecticut's School of Engineering Senior Advisory Board and Georgia Tech's Aerospace Engineering School Advisory Council and is an inducted member of the Connecticut Academy of Science and Engineering.
+Tom was inducted into the University of Connecticut School of Engineering Academy of Distinguished Engineers in 2008, a distinction reserved for alumni who have consistently demonstrated professional achievements and advanced the quality and reputation of the School of Engineering.
+He also serves on UConn's School of Engineering Senior Advisory Board and Georgia Tech's Aerospace Engineering School Advisory Council and is an inducted member of the Connecticut Academy of Science and Engineering.

-He holds a Bachelor of Science degree in mechanical engineering from the University of Connecticut, a Master of Science degree in mechanical engineering from Rensselaer at Hartford and an MBA from the University of Connecticut.
+Tom holds a Bachelor of Science degree in mechanical engineering from UConn, a Master of Science degree in mechanical engineering from Rensselaer at Hartford and an MBA from UConn.

 Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
 United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries.
 To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.